Adopt and implement guidelines or design standards/incentives for at least one of the following stormwater infiltration/reuse practices:

 See U.S. EPA green infrastructure resources, the Green Infrastructure Toolkit (Georgetown Climate Center: 2016), and NOAA Atlas 14, Volume 8, which provides precipitation frequency estimates for Minnesota.
 These estimates (analyses of the historical frequency of heavy rainfall events) are the most up-to-date and must be used by engineers and others involved in designing and operating grey and green stormwater infrastructure.

 Low Impact Development (LID) Barrier Busters fact sheets from the US EPA are intended for local decision makers who are considering adoption of LID techniques but who have concerns.
 LID includes a variety of practices that mimic or preserve natural drainage processes to manage stormwater.
-LID practices typically retain rain water and encourage it to soak into the ground rather than allowing it to run off into ditches and storm drains where it would otherwise contribute to flooding and pollution problems.

 See, for example, Inver Grove Height's national award-winning low-impact development of Agenta Hills.
 It aims for zero stormwater discharge and cuts capital and operations/maintenance costs 70% over 30 years compared to a conventional 'pump and pipe' stormwater system.
 Note also that Maplewood has budgeted rain gardens as part of all street reconstruction work since 1996.